Homeschooling Kindergarten. 6 Popular Questions Parents Ask Homeschooling Kindergarten

 - An empty aquarium with a lid for those times when taking a few minutes to study a creature found out in the yard.

-- Play cash register with play money.
+- Play cash registers with play money.
 This was one of the most-used items on our homeschool "toy" shelf.

 - Art supplies, including the $1 kits from the dollar store.